location icon Newcastle upon Tyne, England

 MONITORING SYSTEM

-An accelerometer sensor was installed at either end of the ventilation tunnel, to take advantage of the modal analysis and FDD functions of the Move Platform.
+An accelerometer sensor was installed at either end of the ventilation tunnel, to take advantage of the modal analysis and FDD functions of the MyMove IoT Platform.

 Another draw with the Move Solutions kit is the Cloud Platform, which is far better than any other we have used.
 The customisable dashboard is a big plus” – Mark Anderson, Director, Academy Geomatics Ltd

-Two accelerometers were also installed within the running tunnel.
-A vibrometer was installed in the ventilation tunnel and in the running tunnel to maximise the usefulness of the system by changing the static monitoring to a dynamic monitoring system.
+Two Accelerometers were also installed within the running tunnel.
+A Vibrometer was installed in the ventilation tunnel and in the running tunnel to maximise the usefulness of the system by changing the static monitoring to a dynamic monitoring system.

 Other Case Studies: